 Sometimes, couples are not ready to divorce but still need to live apart from each other, whether briefly or in the long run.
 An alternative to divorce that holds out hope for reconciliation is legal separation — known in Nevada as “separate maintenance.”
 This legal procedure raises a number of issues that also arise in divorce.
-At Miley Law Firm, I can advise you on what legal separation involves and what you need to do to achieve it and can represent you in court and in related matters.
+At Miley Law Firm, P.C., I can advise you on what legal separation involves and what you need to do to achieve it and can represent you in court and in related matters.

 Legal separation, or separate maintenance, is a court procedure by which a married couple create separate households.
 As with a divorce, the procedure may involve property division, alimony, child custody and child support.
 Unlike divorce, however, legal separation imposes significant limitations on the spouses.
 Often, a separate maintenance order will prohibit you from selling or otherwise disposing of your property.
 Nevada law also prohibits lump sum payments of alimony or child support.
 On the other hand, separation has some advantages over divorce.
 For instance, it allows a spouse to continue to benefit from a family health insurance policy.
 It may also give you and your spouse an opportunity to reconcile your differences without living together.
 I can explain the separate-maintenance process and advise you on all the relevant issues.